 The field of nursing is currently one of the fastest-growing professions.
 There is also a large shortage of registered nurses, far below the number needed to fill the expected positions that will be available by 2018.
 In 2008, there were 2.6 million nursing positions in the United States, both filled and unfilled.
 Over the last 10 years, that number has grown significantly, and in 2018, 3.2 million nursing jobs are expected to exist, with an expected shortage of 200,000 nurses.

-The majority of nursing positions, more than 60 percent, are in hospitals, but the number of private practices opening will require more nurses in doctor’s offices over the next few years as well.
+The majority of nursing positions, more than 60 percent, are in hospitals, but the number of private practice opening will require more nurses in doctor’s offices over the next few years as well.
 With older nurses retiring, and not enough new applicants available to fill all the positions, the opportunity for securing a lucrative career in nursing is higher than ever

-In addition to becoming a registered nurse, you can also opt to study a specialty such as cardiac care, clinical nursing, anesthesia related care, ambulatory care or substance abuse nursing.
+In addition to becoming a registered nurse, you can also opt to study a specialty such as cardiac care, clinical nursing, anesthesia-related care, ambulatory care or substance abuse nursing.

-Of all the specialty nursing fields you might choose from, substance abuse nursing provides the opportunity to not only help those in immediate need, but also help them and their loved ones possibly enjoy a better future.
+Of all the specialty nursing fields you might choose from, substance abuse nursing provides the opportunity to not only help those in immediate need but also help them and their loved ones possibly enjoy a better future.

-Specializing in pain management, substance abuse nurses help provide and regulate treatment for patients who suffer from one or more addictions, including alcohol, drugs and other addictive substances.
+Specializing in pain management, substance abuse nurses help provide and regulate treatment for patients who suffer from one or more addictions, including alcohol, drugs, and other addictive substances.
 In addition to administering and overseeing treatment, a substance abuse nurse teaches patients about the various treatment options available as well as the many dangers of substance abuse.
 Providing such support to people who desperately need help to better their lives and have little else to focus on other than their addiction is vitally important — and extremely fulfilling.

 A substance abuse nurse receives training both in general medicine and mental health, as handling patients suffering from substance abuse requires knowledge of both disciplines.
 Nurses will be needed to provide emotional support not just for their patients, but also for patients’ family members and loved ones, who are also affected and suffering.